Tips to Improve Your Home’s Security

 By choosing a secure front door and reinforcing vulnerable areas, you’ll create a stronger barrier against break-ins.
 Even small upgrades, like adding a durable aluminium door or reinforcing door frames, can make a significant difference.

-2. Improve Exterior Lighting
+Improve Your Home's Exterior Lighting

 Outdoor lighting is one of the simplest and most effective ways to enhance security.
 Proper lighting illuminates your property, making it less appealing to potential intruders who prefer darkness to avoid detection.
 Here are some tips on using lighting to your advantage: